 You might notice that these heads are actually single ply.
 But they both have a muffling dot that makes up for the additional overtones.

-- Evans Power Center Coated with Reverse Dot.
-Essentially the same characteristics, but this head is available all possible snare drum sizes (for kids drum sets too).
+Essentially the same characteristics, but this head is available in all possible snare drum sizes (for kids drum sets too).

 If you’re wondering why the hell why I’ve been using strange words such as “sustain”, “pitch” and “attack”, you’re about to find out.
 Because actually it’s quite simple to figure out how a drum head will sound from just its description: